arcana-network/docs.arcana/docs/howto/use-wallet-to-manage-nfts.md

 <img class="an-screenshots-noeffects" src="/img/an_wallet_nft_manage.png" width="20%"/><br></br><br></br>

+You can add, edit and update the NFT details.
+Note that the collection name is automatically fetched and displayed once the correct collection address is entered in the NFT details screen.
+The NFT owner should have the same wallet address otherwise it cannot be manually added to the {{config.extra.arcana.wallet_name}}.

-You can add a new NFT manually and edit, update the NFT contract address details.
-The collection name for the NFT will be populated automatically if the user owns the NFT.
-User can also delete the NFT that is manually added or edit the contract address.
-Note deleting the NFT simply removes it from the wallet, it does not destroy it.
+The NFT owner can also delete an NFT that is manually added.
+Deleting the NFT simply removes it from the wallet, it does not destroy it.
 A user can always add it back as long as the ownership resides with the user.

 ### Add NFT Entry